artefactual-labs/am/compose/README.md

 The impact to those following this recipe is that any of the commands below which call Docker will need to be run as a root user using 'sudo'.

+### Docker and Mac

+Installation of Archivematica on machines running macOS using Docker is possible, but still in development and may require some extra steps.
+If you are new to Archivematica and/or Docker, or have an older machine, it may be better to instead use a Linux machine.

 ## Installation
 If you haven't already, create a directory to store this repository using git clone: